ShadauxCat/CATSFC/README.md

 * BAGSFC, by BassAceGold (improving over NDSSFC)
 * CATSFC, by ShadauxCat and Nebuleon (improving over BAGSFC)

+Contains:
+* Language files written by the GBAtemp community: Dutch by Aeter, French by Nebuleon, German by SignZ, Portuguese (Brazilian) by Diego Liberal, Spanish by Boriar
+* Language files written by GitHub users: Italian by alexinfurs

 # Installing

 (If you got the source code and want to compile it, see the `Compiling` section